In the Nation’s Service

 Veterans of Foreign and Domestic Wars

 With your help, we can bring the Washington College Veterans Project to fruition and more fully recognize the service and sacrifice of our war veterans through the years.
-Please contact Judie Barroll ‘88, M’91, Director of Donor Relations and Stewardship (410-810-7143), to share information about veterans missing from this list or to correct any misinformation shown here.
+Please contact Nina Burton Fleegle ’06, Associate Director of Alumni (410-810-7139), to share information about veterans missing from this list or to correct any misinformation shown here.
 (Learn about the Washington College Veterans Association.)

 War of 1812